 24 Hour Theater Project

-Join us for a special 24-hour workshop for the visual and performing arts at Mid-Ohio ESC
+The deadline to register is Feb.
+2nd, 2018.
+Don't miss out on this incredible opportunity for your high school visual and performing arts students to attend a special 24-hour workshop for the visual and performing arts at Mid-Ohio ESC

 When: 2:00 p.m. on Sunday, February 18 until 12:00 p.m. on Monday February 19, 2018 (President's Day)